American Czech-Slovak Cultural Club (ACSCC) was founded in 1949. The clubhouse is located

 bar is open on Sundays at 1:00 PM.
 The bar serves

-Pilsner Urquell, Staropramen, Holba and Beck's beers plus wines,
+Pilsner Urquell, Staropramen, and Holba beers plus wines, and

 clubhouse is available for special occasions.
 For